apache/trafficserver/doc/admin-guide/configuration/proxy-protocol.en.rst

    .. important::

-       If the whitelist is configured, requests will only be accepted from these IP addressses and must be prefaced with the PROXY v1 header.
+       If the whitelist is configured, requests will only be accepted from these IP addresses and must be prefaced with the PROXY v1 header.

 See :ts:cv:`proxy.config.http.insert_forwarded` for configuration information.
 Detection of the PROXY protocol header is automatic.
 If the PROXY header